LewisCM14/allotment/docs/docs/client_side.md

 <u>_**High Priority**_</u>

 === "Weekly ToDo"
-    - The interface that is to be considered the home page.
-This view will display, based on a users active varieties, their weekly tasks and where appropriate these weekly tasks are to be broken down into there specific days.
+    - The interface that is considered the home page.
+This view displays, based on a users active varieties, their weekly tasks and where appropriate these weekly tasks are to be broken down into there specific days.

         - **Weekly Tasks:**
             - What varieties can be sown.